sanjana4766-netizen/expense-tracker-go-project/README.md

 ---

-## Settlement Algorithm
+## Settlement Methodology

-The system computes settlements using a greedy optimization approach:
+The settlement computation is based on net balance analysis.

-1. Calculate the net balance of each participant
+1. Determine how much each participant has paid versus their share
-2. Classify users as creditors (positive balance) or debtors (negative balance)
+2. Classify participants as creditors or debtors
-3. Match the largest debtor with the largest creditor
+3. Match debtors to creditors iteratively
-4. Transfer the minimum required amount
+4. Transfer the minimum required amount per step
-5. Repeat until all balances are settled
+5. Continue until all balances reach zero

-This approach minimizes the number of transactions required to clear all debts.
+This approach reduces the total number of transactions required to clear debts.

 **Time Complexity:** O(n log n)

 ---

-## Example Scenario
+## Example

-Three users share an expense of ₹900 paid by one member.
+Three users share a ₹900 expense paid entirely by one participant.

 Each user’s share = ₹300